Katharine Ford: Ultra Cycling

 To date Katharine is still the youngest British female and first ever Scot to officially complete the Race Across America, across all its categories, in her 4 lady team, aged 22 years and 2 months while still an Undergraduate student at Durham University.

 In March 2017, she became the British record holder and holder of the second greatest distance ridden by a female on a Static Cycle (340.4 km), in accordance with Guinness World Record rules in 12 hours.

-In July 2017, she became the first ever Briton to attempt to ride 12 Hours or more solo on an Indoor Velodrome and became the World Ultra Cycling Association Indoor Track Cycling world record holder across the 6 Hour, 100 km, 200 km & 300 km disciplines respectively.
+In July 2017, she became the first ever Briton to ride 12 Hours or more solo on an Indoor Velodrome and became the World Ultra Cycling Association Indoor Track Cycling world record holder across the 6 Hour, 100 km, 200 km & 300 km disciplines respectively.
 The ride raised comfortably over £23,000 for British charities, Epilepsy Action and the Edinburgh Children's Hospital Charity.

 Career

 Ford is currently an Independent Director of the Team Scotland Youth Trust, Commonwealth Games Scotland's official charity.

-Following the slate of elections in 2020 and with Nancy Guth finishing her term, Ford was at during Jan 2021-21, the only female serving on the Board of Directors of the World Ultra Cycling Association.
+Following the slate of elections in 2020 and with Nancy Guth finishing her term, during Jan 2020-21, Ford was the only female serving on the Board of Directors of the World Ultra Cycling Association.
 In January 2021, she was appointed as the organisation's first female Vice President in its 42-year history, the year after, she became the first female to lead the sport in the history of Ultracycling as WUCA's President.

-She was appointed to the Board of Advisors in Scotland, of community grassroots sport charity Sported, in winter 2020.

 She is former a Non-Executive Director of London disability sport organisation Interactive, London's body for disabled sport which became part of Sport London, and the Herne Hill Velodrome Trust in London, which regenerated the last surviving finals venue from the 1948 London Olympics.